Emmanuelle Arsan: Personal life

 Marayat spoke fluent Thai, French, and English.
 Her hobbies and passions included writing, reading, photography, cinema, and antiques, among others.
 Louis-Jacques Rollet-Andriane and she had two daughters, Sophie and Danièle.
 She is known to have had relationships with the French beatnik writer, mime, and photographer Théo Lesouac'h, and allegedly with the American actor Steve McQueen, during the shooting of The Sand Pebbles, although what really went on between them remains a mystery.

 Later life

 At the beginning of the 1980s, Louis-Jacques and Marayat decided to settle down in France for a much quieter life.
 An Iranian friend offered the couple a plot of land in the south of the country, near the commune of Callas, in the Var.
 It was in this woodland domain they constructed their retirement place, "Chantelouve d'Emmanuelle", an isolated single-storey house built around a vast patio.
-Louis-Jacques continued with his writing, happy to correspond with Emmanuelles fans under his pen name Emmanuelle Arsan, while Marayat, her dreams of stardom far behind her, was content to grow old gracefully, with the occasional visit to Bangkok.
+Louis-Jacques continued with his writing, happy to correspond with Emmanuelles fans under his pen name Emmanuelle Arsan, with the occasional visit to Bangkok.
 It was at this point that Nitya Phenkun entered their lives.
 She was an old acquaintance of Louis-Jacques, having been his secretary (and mistress) during his diplomatic posting in Bangkok, and on moving to Chantelouve, she took up her former functions, reportedly forming a threesome with the Rollet-Andriane couple.